Skip to main content

 Long Island Aviators is a good choice if you value community.
 The flying club roots mean a more social atmosphere than a corporate school.
 The diverse fleet lets you progress through different aircraft types without changing schools — starting in a basic Warrior, moving to complex, then multi-engine.
 The aircraft rental for rated pilots means you can continue flying after earning your certificate without committing to aircraft ownership.

-Global Aviation Center
+What Does Global Aviation Center Offer at KFRG?

 What They Offer